 - SPA pleasures and local wellness traditions at the Druskininkai health resort;

-- Kaunas – European Capital of Culture 2022.
+- Kaunas.
 From medieval Old Town to modernist architecture, nominated for UNESCO Heritage;

 - Charming maritime lifestyle and Fachwerk buildings in port-city Klaipėda;

-- Picturesque landscape of the Curonian Spit dunes, often called the Baltic Sahara, UNESCO heritage;
+- The picturesque landscape of the Curonian Spit dunes, often called the Baltic Sahara, UNESCO heritage;

 - The only in the world Hill of Crosses, a unique place to witness the masterpiece of Lithuanian cross-crafting - UNESCO heritage.